johnathan-convertino-afrl/bus_uart/README.md

   - AD:common:up_axi:1.0.0 (FOR AXI LITE)

 #### Simulation

   - AFRL:simulation:axis_stimulator

-### IP USAGE
-#### INSTRUCTIONS

-BUS UART core for TTL rs232 software mode data communications.
-No hardware handshake.
-This contains its own internal baud rate generator that creates an enable to allow data output
-or sampling.
-Baud clock and aclk can be the same clock.

-RTS/CTS is not implemented, it simply asserts it as if its always ready, and ignores CTS.

-This BUS UART uses AXIS UART for its UART data processes.

-#### PARAMETERS
+### PARAMETERS

-* BAUD_CLOCK_SPEED : DEFAULT = 2000000 : Clock speed of the baud clock.
-Best if it is a integer multiple of the baud rate, but does not have to be.
-* BAUD_RATE : DEFAULT = 2000000 : Baud rate of the input/output data for the core.
+  *   ADDRESS_WIDTH   - Width of the axi address bus
+  *   CLOCK_SPEED     - This is the aclk frequency in Hz
+  *   BAUD_RATE       - Serial Baud, this can be any value including non-standard.
-* PARITY_ENA : DEFAULT = 1 : Enable parity check and generate.
+  *   PARITY_ENA      - Enable Parity for the data in and out.
-* PARITY_TYPE : DEFAULT = 1 : Set the parity type, 0 = even, 1 = odd, 2 = mark, 3 = space.
+  *   PARITY_TYPE     - Set the parity type, 0 = even, 1 = odd, 2 = mark, 3 = space.
-* STOP_BITS : DEFAULT = 1 : Number of stop bits, 0 to crazy non-standard amounts.
+  *   STOP_BITS       - Number of stop bits, 0 to crazy non-standard amounts.
-* DATA_BITS : DEFAULT = 8 : Number of data bits, 1 to crazy non-standard amounts.
+  *   DATA_BITS       - Number of data bits, 1 to crazy non-standard amounts.
-* RX_DELAY : DEFAULT = 0 : Delay in rx data input.
+  *   RX_DELAY        - Delay in rx data input.
-* RX_BAUD_DELAY : DEFAULT = 0 : Delay in rx baud enable.
+  *   RX_BAUD_DELAY   - Delay in rx baud enable.
 This will delay when we sample a bit (default is midpoint when rx delay is 0).
-* TX_DELAY : DEFAULT = 0 : Delay in tx data output.
+  *   TX_DELAY        - Delay in tx data output.
 Delays the time to output of the data.
-* TX_BAUD_DELAY : DEFAULT = 0 : Delay in tx baud enable.
+  *   TX_BAUD_DELAY   - Delay in tx baud enable.
 This will delay the time the bit output starts.

-#### REGISTERS
+### REGISTERS

   - 0x0 = RX_FIFO (R)
     * 32 bit register, DATA_BITS downto 0 hold RX UART data.
   - 0x4 = TX FIFO (W)